 Where thunderstorms and heavy rain showers set up in the higher terrain, there will be a risk for flash flooding, especially over the burn scars in our state.
 Other risks with potential thunderstorms that pop up could include lightning, gusty outflow winds and small hail.

 Winds will still be gusty across the state on Monday with a strong blast of northerly wind pushing into southwest Arizona and gusting 50-60 mph.
 This could lead to dense blowing dust.

 Temperatures will continue to tumble across the state, leading to afternoon and morning numbers 15-30 degrees below average for the first half of the workweek!

 The coldest air will be on deck Tuesday through Thursday mornings as the mercury chills down to freezing in many locations with a hard freeze likely above 5,000.

 Warmer and drier weather is expected to polish off the workweek.

 MONDAY: 58/66 cold, mostly sunny & breezy

 SATURDAY: 59/85 partly sunny

-If you see weather and you can safely do so, please share your photos and videos with us at email@example.com or on social media using the hashtag #BeOn12.
+If you see storms, dust, beautiful sunsets and more and you can safely do so, please share your photos and videos with us at email@example.com or on social media using the hashtag #BeOn12.